MICHAEL GARRIGAN

 • "The River, Dark" - Rust + Moth, Winter 2019

 I'm incredibly excited to announce that my first full-length collection of poetry, Robbing the Pillars, is available from Homebound Publications!
-If you'd like a signed copy shoot me an e-mail!
-Thanks so much for your support!

 The headwaters of Robbing the Pillars begin deep in the anthracite country of Pennsylvania and wind their way through mountain tributaries before reaching the Susquehanna River.
 These poems venture out west through smeared Nebraskan skies, up wild Washington waters, and into the Siskiyou Mountains as meteors split the sky on fire.
 They traverse the wet woods of Maine along the West Branch of the Penobscot River to the peak of Katahdin.
 They hike the Appalachian, Continental Divide, and Pacific Crest Trails.